Crystal Fairy & the Magical Cactus

 Crystal Fairy & The Magical Cactus (Crystal Fairy & The Magical Cactus and 2012 as presented onscreen) is a 2013 Chilean adventure comedy film written and directed by Sebastián Silva.
 The film stars Michael Cera and Gaby Hoffmann.

 At the film's Sundance premiere, Silva said that his film, which is based on a real-life encounter, is "about the birth of compassion in someone's life."
 The film received positive reviews from critics.

 Plot

 Jamie, a self-absorbed young American traveling in Chile, is eager to explore the mysteries of the San Pedro cactus, a local hallucinogen.
 However, in a moment of indiscretion, he invites the eccentric "Crystal Fairy", another young American, to join him and his three Chilean companions, who are also seeking the magical herb to varying degrees.
 Much to everyone's dismay, the New Age-obsessed Crystal Fairy, now dubbed "Crystal Hairy", joins them on their road trip, and her presence soon tests everyone's patience.
-Despite a hasty theft to acquire the desired plant, they all have heartfelt experiences under its psychotropic influence on a remote desert beach, which brings them closer together.
+Despite a hasty theft to acquire the desired plant, they all have heartfelt experiences under its psychotropic influence on a remote deserted beach, which brings them closer together.
 By the end, they become more sympathetic and tolerant of each other's individual personalities.